 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.

-Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment, and medications.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition Experimental medical and surgical procedures, equipment, and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Full-time nursing care in your home. \checkmark Home-delivered meals Only under certain circumstances after a discharge from an inpatient stay at a hospital or following surgery (see Benefits Chart for more detail).
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments). \checkmark Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Fees charged for care by your immediate relatives or members of your household.
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition Home-delivered meals Only under certain circumstances after a discharge from an inpatient stay at a hospital or following surgery (see Benefits Chart for more detail).
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+May be covered through Flex Card benefit (see Benefits Chart for more detail).

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Private room in a hospital.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies. \checkmark Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to Original Medicare standards
+Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition

-CHAPTER 5: Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs